EverLand1/9300-8i_IT-Mode/README.md

 5. Enable the system to boot to the drive in BIOS.
 Once again these settings vary depending on manufacturer.

-&emsp;&emsp;- "Secure Boot" to Disabled
+&emsp;&emsp;- "Secure Boot" to "Disabled"

-&emsp;&emsp;- Boot Mode from "Legacy" to "UEFI" or "Auto"
+&emsp;&emsp;- "Boot Mode" from "Legacy" to "UEFI" or "Auto"

   _Note: On my system, a Lenovo ThinkServer, this setting was found under "Boot Manager" then "Boot Mode".
 Again, manufacturer specific.
 THIS MAY NOT BE AVAILABLE OR NECESSARY ON ALL SYSTEMS._